The Lhusu Mines

 Lamont flees from your party as soon as the cutscene ends and will not be assisting your team.

-You can use Knots of Rust or Dark Motes to deal some heavy damage to Ba’gamnan and you should be focusing your attacks on him specifically as the fight ends as soon as his HP drops low enough – the other 3 enemy combatants are not important.
+You can use Knot of Rust or Dark Motes to deal some heavy damage to Ba’Gamnan and you should be focusing your attacks on him specifically as the fight ends as soon as his HP drops low enough – the other 3 enemy combatants are not important.

 Another cutscene takes place as the team exits the Mines.
 Vaan, Balthier and Fran witness Lamont (aka Lord Larsa) with Penelo as they speak to the Judge.
 Balthier will explain that Lamont is actually the brother of Lord Vayne.